Recommendations to Reduce Medication Errors in Non-Health Care Settings

 • Board and care homes

-In all these settings, employees frequently are responsible for handling and administering prescription and over-the-counter medications to clients or residents.
+In these settings, employees frequently are responsible for handling and administering prescription and over-the-counter medications to clients or residents.
 Some organizations may employ licensed health professionals to directly manage the medication administration process.
 However, many of these settings have no licensed health professionals involved.

-Without adequate safeguards and supervision, medications present significant risks.
-Medication errors result if doses of medication are omitted, or if medication is administered to the wrong person, or given in the wrong dose.
-Controlled medications (e.g. Ritalin, morphine) may be stolen or diverted.
+• Medication errors.
+Medication errors may result if doses of medication are omitted, if medications are administered to the wrong person, or if the wrong medication or dose is provided.

 Settings in which these activities are conducted often are regulated and/or licensed by the state in which they are located, but those requirements and oversight vary substantially from state to state.
-Where state licensure laws apply to a setting, follow the implementing regulations and use these recommendations as supplementary guidance, as appropriate.

-The National Coordinating Council for Medication Error Reporting and Prevention has developed these recommendations as guidance to non-health care settings to help ensure protection of clients, residents, and others who must depend on assistance for medication management in these settings.
-These recommendations apply to non-health care settings regardless of whether licensed health professionals are involved in managing medications.
+In these non-health care settings, the Council has developed these recommendations as guidance to non-health care settings to help ensure protection of clients, residents, and others who depend on assistance for medication management and include the following:

 • Acquisition of medications (e.g., from parents, caregivers, pharmacies)